Customer Self-Service: The Self-Help Support Model (2023)

-Customer self-service can help you put an end to both your customers’ and agents’ misery.
-It empowers customers to solve their own issues without waiting in a long customer service queue, decreases time-to-value, and simultaneously saves precious time for your customer service crew with ticket deflection.
-In fact, 70% of users prefer web self-service over any other form of support.
+Customer self-service helps you put an end to both your customers’ and agents’ misery by enabling customers with the answers and support tools they need.
+It empowers customers to solve their own issues without waiting in a long customer service queue, decreases time-to-value, and simultaneously saves time for your customer service crew with ticket deflection.
+In fact, 69% of all users prefer web self-service over any other form of support.

-Customer self-service is a form of customer service where customers solve or troubleshoot product problems on their own without contacting customer support.
-Types of customer self-service include interactive chatbots, knowledge bases, and FAQ pages.
+Customer self-service is a form of proactive customer support where customers solve or troubleshoot product support issues on their own without contacting customer support or chatting with an agent.
+Self-service at its core means customers are empowered to complete a task or workflow independently, without assistance or guidance from a customer support or success team member.
+Types of customer self-service include chatbots, knowledge bases, interactive guidance, and FAQ pages.

 Over 40% of users attempt to resolve their questions first by accessing online self-service support.
 This is because many see it as the easiest and quickest way to get an answer.

-There are types of self-service support options you can implement to meet your customer needs, including:
+There are several types of self-service support options you can implement to meet your customer needs, including:

 Chatbots are computer programs that communicate with customers by interpreting what they type and fetching a suitable answer.
 Modern chatbots use artificial intelligence, machine learning, and natural language processing to understand what customers are saying and solve their queries.